Achieving your goals without a plan isn’t just difficult, it’s unlikely—that's where setting SMART goals come in.

 Leveraging SMART goals at work is an effective way to manage one’s output, but it’s also a useful tool for managing one’s career.

-In nursing, the SMART goals framework proves especially beneficial.
+In many professions, such as nursing for example, it is especially beneficial to set SMART goals.
 By systematically identifying their long and short-term objectives, nurses who use SMART goals can monitor their professional progress to proactively guide their careers.

 How to set SMART goals for better meetings